-FDP\ACC.1 Subset access control

-FDP\ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects (software with privilege mode and user mode), all objects (data including code stored in memories) and all the operations defined in the Memory Access Control Policy.
+FDP_ACC.1 Subset access control Hierarchical to: No other components.
+FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects (software with privilege mode and user mode), all objects (data including code stored in memories) and all the operations defined in the Memory Access Control Policy.
 Subjects are software codes in Privilege and User mode.

-Object are data stored in ROM, RAM and FLASH memories.

-Dependencies: FDP\ACF.1 Security attribute based access control

-The TOE shall meet the requirement "Security attribute based access control (FDP\ACF.1)" as specified below.

-FDP\ACF.1 Security attribute based access control

-The attributes are all the operations related to the data stored in memories, which are the read, write, delete and execute operations.

-FDP\ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
+Objects are data stored in ROM, RAM and FLASH memories.
+Dependencies: FDP_ACF.1 Security attribute based access control The TOE shall meet th specified below. ne requirement "Security attribute based access control (FDP_ACF.1)" as FDP_ACF.1 Security attribute based access control The attributes are all the operations related to the data stored in memories, which are the read , write , delete and execute operations.
+Hierarchical to: No other components.
+FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.

-The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied can not be utilised by the subject attempting to perform the operation.

-FDP\ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none.

-FDP\ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.

-Dependencies: FDP\ACC.1 Subset access control

-FMT\MSA.3 Static attribute initialisation

-The TOE shall meet the requirement "Static attribute initialisation (FMT\MSA.3)" as specified below.

-FMT\MSA.3 Static attribute initialisation

-FDP\ACF.1.2

-FMT\MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.

-FMT\MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.

-Dependencies: FMT\MSA.1 Management of security attributes

-FMT\SMR.1 Security roles

-The TOE shall meet the requirement "Management of security attributes (FMT\MSA.1)" as specified below:

-FMT\MSA.1 Management of security attributes

-FMT\MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.

-Dependencies: [FDP\ACC.1 Subset access control or

-FDP\IFC.1 Subset information flow control

-FMT\SMF.1 Specification of management functions

-FMT\SMR.1 Security roles

-The TOE shall meet the requirement "Specification of management functions (FMT\SMF.1)" as specified below:

-FMT\SMF.1 Specification of management functions
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.
+FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
+FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation The TOE shall meet the e requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
+FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
+FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles The TOE shall meet the below: ne requirement "Management of security attributes (FMT_MSA.1)" as specified FMT_MSA.1 Management of security attributes Hierarchical to: No other components.
+FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode .
+Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles The TOE shall meet specified below: the requirement "Specification of management functions (FMT_SMF.1)" as FMT_SMF.1 Specification of management functions Hierarchical to: No other components

-FMT\SMF.1.1 The TSF shall be capable of performing the following security management functions: access the control registers of the MPU.
+FMT\SMF.1.1The TSF shall be capable of performing the following security management functions: access the control registers of the MPU.